-The Sammamish watershed is part of the greater Lake Washington - Cedar River drainage, encompassing the land area in which rainwater drains to Lake Sammamish, the Sammamish River and out into Lake Washington.
+The Sammamish watershed is part of the greater Lake Washington - Cedar River drainage, encompassing the land area in which rainwater drains to Lake Sammamish, Bear Creek, the Sammamish River and out into Lake Washington.

 Community service center

 Information about King County's satellite offices including the Issaquah Community Center in the Sammamish Watershed.
 Office address is 5415 220th Ave SE (inside the Issaquah District Court building), phone number 206-477-2169.

 New sustainably-built facility and surrounding park located near Bothell and Woodinville, available host school and community events, indoors or outdoors.